-The World Heart Federation’s annual World Heart Day falls on 29th September this year.
-The day is part of an international campaign to spread awareness about heart disease and stroke prevention.
+The World Heart Federation’s World Heart Day takes place annually on 29th September.
+The day is part of an international campaign to spread awareness about cardiovascular disease, including heart disease and stroke prevention.

 High blood pressure, cholesterol, glucose levels and a lack of exercise or unhealthy diet are all factors which can trigger heart disease and increase the risk of premature death.
 World Heart Day was conceived to instil the message that if identified early enough, many heart problems can be prevented.